GianlucaAntolini/FRANGI_DB2/README.md

  4 - Artist that produced the most streams

 Andrea:
- 1 - Channel that had the most total streams or likes or comments (among all the published songs) 2 - The playlist with most song is the one with most streams/ likes/ bigger total duration?
+ 1 - First 10 channels by number of views, with also likes and comments 2 - The playlist with most song is the one with most streams?
- 3 - Correspondence between artist and genre (by number of songs in a playlist of such genre) 4 -
+ 3 - Correspondence between artist and genre (by number of songs in a playlist of such genre) 4 - Top genre based on something (genres of playlists with most played songs or most common genre among playlists)

 Gianluca:
- 1 -
- 2 -
- 3 -
+ 1 - Pairs of songs with similar tempo and key (useful for djs) 2 - Top 10 song based on in how many palylists they appears (to be compared with top 10 songs by streams) 3 -
  4 -